 Whether this is good or evil is beside the point.
 It is only a reality of things.

-Every living thing has the creative aspect within itself.
+Every living thing has a creative aspect within itself, and this can be said to be divine.

 What is it, that is most in one's own enlightened self interest?

-Every human being must answer this question for himself, and the answer may be different
+Every human being determines this for himself, either in theory or by action.
+The answer may

 recommendation, advice, or dogma.
 It is simply a fact.